Erythritol: Heat of solution

 Erythritol has a strong cooling effect (endothermic, or positive heat of solution) when it dissolves in water, which is often compared with the cooling effect of mint flavors.
 The cooling effect is present only when erythritol is not already dissolved in water, a situation that might be experienced in an erythritol-sweetened frosting, chocolate bar, chewing gum, or hard candy.
 The cooling effect of erythritol is very similar to that of xylitol and among the strongest cooling effects of all sugar alcohols.
 Erythritol has a pKa of 13.903 at 18 °C.

 Biological properties

 According to a 2014 study, erythritol functions as an insecticide toxic to the fruit fly Drosophila melanogaster, impairing motor ability and reducing longevity even when nutritive sugars were available.

 Erythritol is preferentially used by the Brucella spp.
 The presence of erythritol in the placentas of goats, cattle, and pigs has been proposed as an explanation for the accumulation of Brucella bacteria found at these sites.

 Synonyms

-In the 19th and early 20th centuries, several synonyms were in use for erythritol: erythrol, erythrite, erythoglucin, eryglucin, erythromannite and phycite.
+In the 19th and the early 20th centuries, several synonyms were in use for erythritol: erythrol, erythrite, erythroglucin, eryglucin, erythromannite and phycite.
 Zerose is a tradename for erythritol.